 Some applicants may be asked to update their academic course information in the Cal State Apply Application to be considered for admission:

 - For Spring admission: Transfer coursework may be updated in September so that Summer grades can be included.

 STEP 4: Submit official transcripts or other documents

-- International students not attending U.S. schools will be required to submit official academic records (with the institution's grading scale) to be considered for admission.
+International students not attending U.S. schools will be required to submit official academic records (with the institution's grading scale) to be considered for admission.
 For a timely decision, please send your official college/university transcript(s) as soon as the requested term’s grade are posted, or within 2 weeks of submitting your application, whichever is later.
 For Fall 2019 admission, transcripts must include grades through the Fall 2018 term.
 For Spring admission, transcripts must include grades through the preceeding summer term.